renato0307/learning-go/it2-github-actions-for-the-library.md

 git push
 ```

-After a couple of minutes, head to GitHub and check the result:
+After a couple of minutes, head to GitHub and check the result.

 Click on the green arrow and after in the "Details" link as illustrated below: